NSF InternationalLast updated on 8/27/2018

 The NSF logo with a C and US underneath it indicates that a product has met the safety standards of both the United States and Canada.

 If you are not sure if a product is NSF approved or if the certification may have expired, you can look items up on the NSF website to confirm the certification.
 You can also check to see which NSF ratings an item has been tested for.
 For example, a beverage machine may be NSF approved but may not be tested and certified to be used with milk.
 If it passes a particular set of testing procedures, it may be given a NSF 20 certification indicating that it is safe to use in bulk milk dispensing applications.
-Further certification ratings can be found on the NSF website.
+Find more certification ratings on the NSF website.

 Although there are more elements required to pass your restaurant inspection, purchasing NSF products can be a key factor towards your success.
 It is also important to note that NSF listed products are nearly guaranteed to at least meet the health codes in your jurisdiction, if not exceed them.
 If you are undecided between two products while shopping for new restaurant equipment, consider purchasing the NSF certified product so that you have the added safety benefits for your establishment and your customers.